-Approval for the use of Hanging Signs and Graphics, at any height, should be received from the exhibitions or events organizer at least 60 days prior to installation.
-Variances may be issued at the exhibitions or events management's discretion.
+Approval for the use of Hanging Signs and Graphics, at any height, should be received from the exhibition or event organizer at least 60 days prior to installation.
+Variances may be issued at the exhibition or event management's discretion.
 Drawings should be available for inspection.